openchoreo/openchoreo/docs/contributors/contribute.md

 ```

 This will produce the binaries in the `bin/dist` directory based on your OS and architecture.
+You can directly run the `manager` or `choreoctl` binary this location to try out.

 ### Incremental Development

-Rather than building and running the binaries every time, you can use the go run make targets to run the binaries directly.
+Rather using build and run the binaries every time, you can use the go run make targets to run the binaries directly.

 - Running the `manager` binary:
   ```sh